SQL Server SUM() Function

 GROUP BY

-The following statement finds stocks for each product and returns only products whose stocks are greater than 100:
+The following statement uses the SUM() function in the HAVING clause to find stocks for each product and return only products whose stocks are greater than 100:

 SELECT